zahaibalig/huldra/DEVELOPMENT-GUIDELINES.md

 ## Development

+### Issue Tracking

+- We use the [Huldra Project Board](https://github.com/orgs/simulamet-host/projects/4/views/1) for issue tracking
+- You can find the list of all labels [here](https://github.com/simulamet/host/huldra-internal/labels)
+- We use [milestones](https://github.com/simulamet-host/huldra-internal/milestones) to associate all our issues with planned releases or completion dates

 ### Use of Branches

 - We use the `dev` branch for development (protected branch: merge possible only after PR with at least 1 review)